 Humans have had many strategies for getting the stuff we need to live.
 We call these strategies production.
 Production has changed dramatically over time, becoming increasingly complex.
-As late as 1750, most humans produced most of what they needed locally.
-But the Industrial Revolution and colonialism changed all that.
-These two processes connected the world into a single economic system that produces ever-increasing amounts of stuff.
+For much of human history, we produced most of what we needed ourselves or in small family groups.
+But as we started to live in larger and larger groups, we learned to organize ourselves to make and harvest the stuff we need in larger quantities that could support cities and empires containing millions of people.
 Sometimes, this increasing production has been the result of great increases in productivity-the amount that any one person can make.
 At other times, people have acquired more of what they want through violence and force.
-The horrors of two world wars showcased the dramatic effects of our ability to produce goods-and weapons-at an industrial scale.
+With the development of money, taxation, commerce, investment, and colonialism came new ways of acquiring more stuff.
+By the long nineteenth century, capitalism and the plantation system had reshaped global patterns of production and distribution, laying the groundwork for the Industrial Revolution, which would forever change how we make, move, and use stuff.

 As our tools and organization have become more complex and our communities larger, we have had to create new methods of distributing the things we make.
-The processes of globalization have woven the world together into huge systems of production and distribution.
-Where once small families shared and consumed only what they made or foraged themselves, we now purchase or download things made far away, often in many stages and by many different people who may barely know each other, if they know each other at all.
-Some things are distributed through very formal systems, through massive corporations or by governments, while others are locally produced or available for distribution through less formal systems, such as via online or social networks.
+The processes of globalization described in Era 7 have woven the world together into huge systems of production and distribution.
+Where once small families shared and consumed only what they made or foraged themselves, we now purchase or download things made far away, often in many stages and by many different people who barely know each other, if they know each other at all.
+Some things are distributed through very formal systems-massive corporations or governments-while others are locally produced or available for distribution through less formal systems, such as via online or social networks.